maoberlehner/markus-oberlehner-net/content/blog/distributed-vue-applications-loading-components-via-http.md

 images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_scale,f_auto,q_auto,w_1200,h_675/v1532158513/blog/2019-04-07/distribution-architecture-diagram"]
 +++

 Imagine the following scenario: We have **a central content distribution server** responsible for pushing new content (think of news articles for example) to **a variety of Vue.js-based client applications.** But we not only want to push new content but also describe the shape of the content via Vue.js components.
-One possibility would be to share those Vue.js components as npm packages but that way every client application must be updated whenever a new version or a completely new component is released.
+One possibility would be to share those Vue.js components as npm packages.
+Still, that way, every client application must be updated whenever a new version or a completely new component is released.
 What if we also could manage these components on the central distribution server and create **client applications that are capable of dynamically loading components** from that server?

 <div class="c-content__figure">
   <div class="c-content__broad">